alexandrugavrila/BigOlTimeline/readme.txt

 	   pick a temporary one and put it in the table at the bottom of this readme)
 	6. Refresh PowerCenters power query

+	If there was a new region, add it to the region list in WriteSVG.py, and add it to the viewbox switches in BOTHeaderScripts.js

 Documentation
 	Currently entries with None for power are removed from the entries, this is done in createChartBodyDicts(), but the code still supports having the None entries drawn, just remove